Bank of England's Carney says UK banks' job almost done on capital

 Carney was keen to dispel banks' fears that the BoE was going further than international rules required, and acknowledged that excess capital requirements could hurt growth.

-"With today's announcement, the basic amount of capital our system requires is settled," he said, setting out plans for top UK banks including HSBC, Lloyds, Barclays after their annual health check.
+"With today's announcement, the basic amount of capital our system requires is settled," he said, setting out plans for top UK banks including HSBC (HSBA.L), Lloyds (LLOY.L), Barclays (BARC.L) after their annual health check.

 "While the benefits of increased resilience are clear, higher capital costs are ultimately passed on to borrowers," he said.